 This creamy goat cheese spread is the perfect base for crostini.
 Some of our favorite toppings (pictured above):

 - Blackberries, fresh herbs, and herb-infused honey.
-Easily my favorite crostini recipe of all time.
-Grab the full blackberry crostini recipe here!
+This blackberry goat cheese crostini is easily my favorite crostini recipe of all time.

 - Roasted tomatoes, fresh basil, and balsamic glaze.
 Roast some cherry tomatoes with salt, pepper, and olive oil until soft, or sauté them in a skillet until they burst.

 - Honey, salt, pepper, and fresh herbs.
 Simple and delicious!

 - Sliced peaches, fresh basil, and balsamic glaze.
 We love this simple peach bruschetta recipe (perfect for summer!)

 - Strawberries, fresh basil, and honey.
 We love tossing the strawberries with a bit of balsamic vinegar and salt in this strawberry crostini recipe!

 - Sliced salami, prosciutto, and other charcuterie with a sprinkle of finishing salt.